thesephist/august/README.md

 The ELF file format is quite well documented, especially in source bases of various linkers, assemblers, and kernels, but the available reference material for _implementing_ an ELF linker is not...what you would call super accessible.
 In the process of building August, I've found the following references particularly helpful.

 - [`man elf` on Linux](https://man7.org/linux/man-pages/man5/elf.5.html) and the `elf` header file in the kernel sources, which provide the canonical reference for implementations of ELF files
-- [A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux](http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html), which breaks down the ELF format for executable files at a high evel
+- [A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux](http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html), which breaks down the ELF format for executable files at a high level
 - [LWN's write-up of the Linux kernel's view of ELF executables](https://lwn.net/Articles/631631/), with another breakdown of ELF executables
 - [Solaris's documentation on ELF object files](https://docs.oracle.com/cd/E53394_01/html/E54813/chapter6-93046.html#scrolltoc), a good in-depth reference
 - [Notes on the ELF specification](http://www.muppetlabs.com/~breadbox/software/ELF.txt), which is long but very, very comprehensive, occasionally useful for studying edge cases

+In writing an x86/x64 assembler, the following were especially helpful to get me up to speed.

+- [The x86asm.net ISA reference](http://ref.x86asm.net/coder64.html), which is comprehensive enough for a toy assembler and easy to navigate once you get used to the compact notation
+- [Encoding x86 Instructions](http://www.cs.loyola.edu/~binkley/371/Encoding_Real_x86_Instructions.html), which was a helpful guide to understanding how x86 and x64 instructions are encoded
+- The [x64 cheat sheet](http://cs.brown.edu/courses/cs033/docs/guides/x64_cheatsheet.pdf) for a handy list of the core x86/x64 instruction set

+## Development

+To work on August, you obviously need [Ink](https://dotink.co/) installed.
+[Inkfmt](https://github.com/thesephist/inkfmt) is also useful for auto-formatting code, which you can run with `make format` or `make f`.

+When I work on August (especially the assembler), I usually have two other panes open, running:

+- `ls src/*.ink | entr -cr make` so every file change assembles and runs a program to test
+- `ls ./b.out | entr -cr objdump -d -Mintel ./b.out` so that every time the executable is re-compiled, I can see the disassembly of the executable and check it against the intended assmbly code.